Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 1. You do not "pay" for abstractions that you don't use.
 2. If you use a certain abstraction you cannot get better performance by hand-coding it.

  On the other hand Rust introduces some new concepts, most notably those of *Ownership and Borrowing* which are an evolutionary step forward in language design.
-Those concepts make whole classes of bugs in Rust impossible which plague software development since decades, and it does so without impact on performance unlike other solutions to that problem like garbage collection.
+Those concepts make whole classes of bugs in Rust just impossible which plague software development since decades, and it does so without impact on performance unlike other solutions to that problem like garbage collection.

 The consequence of those concepts is however, that more care has to be taken upfront when laying out the architecture.
 When porting software written in an OOP style to Rust one quickly realizes that some solutions cannot be reimplemented 1:1 with just some syntax changes.
 The Rust compiler will often times reject those attempts and for good reasons.
 As an example: It is not as trivial as in other languages to create self-referential objects like nodes in a linked list or vertices in a graph.
 Finding a good implementation here will be necessary to create a performant Tangle implementation.
 The final Rust Ict node will look very different internally than its Java precursor.